 Current Requirements for the Doctor of Physical Therapy (DPT) Program

-- Successful completion of all graduation requirements, including completion of the capstone project, as specified in the Student Handbook.
+- Successfully complete all graduation requirements as specified in the Student Handbook.

 View Requirements